 An intoxicatingly fragrant garden shrub when in bloom, covered in rounded clusters of white flowers in early spring, plant where the fragrance can be enjoyed, tidy the rest of the year; a superb specimen plant for the shrub garden

 Judd's Viburnum features showy clusters of fragrant white flowers at the ends of the branches in early spring, which emerge from distinctive pink flower buds before the leaves.
 The black fruits are held in abundance in spectacular clusters from late summer to late winter.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The round leaves turn an outstanding deep purple in the fall.

 Judd's Viburnum is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 Judd's Viburnum is recommended for the following landscape applications;